Anurag-Baundwal/repo_to_md/README.md

 ## Features

 - Processes only the root folder (no subfolders).
-- Supports a wide range of file extensions across multiple programming languages.
+- Supports a wide range of file extensions across multiple programming languages (see below).
+- **Includes specific configuration and build files by name** (e.g., `Makefile`, `.gitignore`, `BUILD`) even if they lack a standard extension.
+- **Adds language hints to Markdown code blocks** for improved syntax highlighting in compatible viewers.
 - Automatically includes the folder name in the header of the generated Markdown file.
 - Ensures that existing markdown files are not overwritten by appending a timestamp to the output file if a file with the name `code_summary.md` already exists.
 - Excludes previously generated `code_summary.md` files from being included in subsequent runs.

-## Supported File Types
+## Supported File Types and Specific Files

+The script includes files based on two criteria:

+**1. By Extension:**

-The script currently supports the following file types:
+The script currently supports the following file types based on their extensions:

 - Python (`.py`)
 - JavaScript (`.js`)